A Checklist for Restarting a Bad Day

 6. Acknowledge Something You Did Well

-Another tip is to give yourself a pat on the back by acknowledging something you did well.
-Being able to see the good in yourself is not arrogant or self-centered, it's self-love.
+Another tip is to acknowledge yourself for something you did well.
+Seeing the good in yourself is not arrogant or self-centered, it's self-love.
 Everyone needs acknowledgement but waiting for someone else to do it gives them all the power.
 It's really okay to give it to yourself.

 7. Connect with a Loved One